-Two years later he came up with another business venture.
-Along with his younger brother and cousins, Elon sold overpriced Easter chocolates around his neighborhood.
+Two years later, he came up with another business venture.
+Along with his younger brother and cousins, Elon sold overpriced Easter chocolates to his neighbors.
 Their sales pitch?
 That the buyers were helping young capitalists.

 Another of his teenage ventures was to open an arcade next to his school.
-Once again he recluted brother and cousins for the enterprise.
+Once again, he recruited his brother and cousins.
 The kids did all the paperwork, but they needed an adult to sign off the lease.
-So, eventually, they told their parents about it, however the adults were not happy to have been kept in the dark and shut down the idea.
+So, eventually, they told their parents about it.
+However, the adults were not happy to have been kept in the dark and shut down the idea.

 2. Elon Musk had a lonely childhood

 Elon grew up in a big, comfortable house in Pretoria, South Africa.
 But, according to him, the house was always empty.
 Even the housekeeper was too busy doing her chores to look after him.